Semi Valemei: 2020

-In Round 10 of the 2020 NRL season, Valemei was named to make his NRL debut against the Sydney Roosters.
+In round 10 of the 2020 NRL season, Valemei was named to make his NRL debut against the Sydney Roosters.

-He played in all three of Canberra's finals matches including the preliminary final defeat to Melbourne.
+He played in all three of Canberra's finals matches including the preliminary final defeat to Melbourne Storm.
 He played a total of ten games in his debut season.

 2021

-Valemei made 11 appearances for Canberra in the 2021 NRL season which saw the club finish 10th on the table and miss out on the finals.
+Valemei made eleven appearances for Canberra in the 2021 NRL season which saw the club finish 10th on the table and miss out on the finals.

 2023

 On 12 May, Valemei was granted a release from his Raiders contract and joined the North Queensland Cowboys on a one-and-a-half-year contract.
-Valemei made his club debut for the North Queensland side in their 45-20 win over the Melbourne Storm during Round 14 at Queensland Country Bank Stadium, scoring a hat-trick.
+Valemei scored a hat-trick on his club debut for the Cowboys in their 45–20 win over Melbourne during round 14 at North Queensland Stadium.
 He played nine matches for North Queensland in the 2023 NRL season and scored nine tries as the club finished 11th on the table.

 2024

-He played 18 games for North Queensland in the 2024 NRL season as they finished 5th on the table.
+He played eighteen games for North Queensland in the 2024 NRL season as they finished 5th on the table.
 He played in both finals games for North Queensland as they were eliminated in the second week by Cronulla.
-On 21 August, Valemei had re-signed with the club until the end of 2025.
+On 21 August, Valemei re-signed with the Cowboys until the end of 2025.

 2025

-Valemei played just four NRL games in an injury interrupted 2025 season.
-He scored four tries, which included a double against the Brisbane Broncos, his final game for North Queensland.
+Valemei played just four NRL games in an injury-interrupted 2025 season.
+He scored four tries, which included a double against the Brisbane Broncos in his final game for North Queensland.

-On 3 September, he signed with the Castleford Tigers on a two-year contract.
+On 3 September, he signed for the Castleford Tigers in the Super League on a two-year contract.

+2026

+Valemei was assigned Castleford's number 2 shirt for the 2026 season.
+In January, he suffered a hamstring strain during pre-season training, ruling him out of the opening rounds.
+He was first included in Castleford's 21-man squad in March.
+Valemei made his debut in round 5, scoring a try in a heavy defeat against Warrington Wolves.
+The following week, he suffered a concussion in Castleford's victory against Bradford Bulls, and missed further games in April with a knee issue.